QuentinRa/blog.quentinra.dev/info/android/index.md

 Differences with activities

 * `findViewById` should only be called in **onViewCreated**!
-* `requireContext()` can be used, if there are some methods not available in a Fragment, that were available in an Activity
+* `requireContext()` can be used, if there are some methods not available in a Fragment, that were available in an Activity, or simply for methods requiring a context
 * use `activity?.intent?` instead of `intent` in Fragments
 * `onCreateOptionsMenu()`: there is no `menuInflater`, instead a parameter `inflater` is provided.
 You will also have to call `setHasOptionsMenu(true)` in `onCreate()`.
+* use `viewLifecycleOwner` instead of `this`, when an owner is required

 <details class="details-e">
 <summary>Fragment + ViewBinding</summary>